 - Chinese name for Lavender: Xun Yi Cao 薰衣草

 - Potential medicinal benefits of Lavender Tea: calms the body and mind to prevent insomnia, alleviates migraines and depression, settles a stomach ache.

 - Chinese name for Osmanthus: Gui Hua 桂花

 - Potential medicinal benefits of Osmanthus Tea: improves complexion, boosts the immune system, alleviates sore throat and other flu symptoms.

 - Potential medicinal benefits: detoxifies and cools the body to reduce fevers, alleviate sore throats and other flu symptoms, and treat ulcers.

 Do you drink any flower teas or other herbal teas?
 Have you noticed any impact on your health?

-*On Season with Spice, we do not claim to the overall effectiveness of Chinese herbal medicine, especially in the treatment of illness.
-But we do share in one of its basic, universal messages - that spices & herbs (including flowers in tea) are an essential part of the diet in order to lead a healthy life and prevent disease.
+*On Season with Spice, we can not claim to the overall effectiveness of Chinese herbal medicine, but we do share in one of its basic, universal messages - that spices & herbs are an essential part of the daily diet in order to lead a healthy life and prevent disease.